 All NEDs will be awarded with 'Farewell Pot' scheme upon his/her exit from the Group, in recognition of their services and commitments to the Group.
-Under the 'Farewell Pot' scheme, any NED who leaves the Group would be entitled to cash equivalent of RM2,000 for each year of his/her service in the Group or as decided by the BNRC.
+Under the 'Farewell Pot' scheme, any NED who leaves the Group would be entitled to RM3,000 as a one-off payment or as decided by the BNRC.